 Keftethes (keh-FTEH-thes) are savory Greek meatballs.
-Keftethes can be served as an appetizer or -- with a nice feta salad -- can become the main dish of a full meal.
+Keftethes can be served as an appetizer or, when paired with a nice feta salad, can become the main dish.
 Keftethes can be served either hot or cold, and they make a great take-along for a packed lunch or picnic.
 When served as an appetizer or meze (meh-ZEH), keftethes are often accompanied by tzatziki (cucumber-yogurt dip) and pita bread.

-For the tastiest meatballs, prepare the ground meat mixture earlier in the day and allow it to sit in the refrigerator for at least an hour.
+For the tastiest meatballs, prepare the ground meat mixture earlier in the day and place it in the refrigerator for at least an hour.
 This allows the flavors to really meld.
 The traditional recipe calls for frying the meatballs, but this baked version is quite good and a bit healthier.

-- 2 lbs. beef (ground)
+- 2 pounds ground beef

-- 2 onions (finely chopped or grated)
+- 2 onions, finely chopped or grated

-- 2 cloves garlic (finely minced)
+- 2 cloves garlic, finely minced

-- 1/4 cup parsley (chopped fresh)
+- 1/4 cup chopped fresh parsley

-- 1 tbsp. mint (dried)
+- 1 tablespoon dried mint

-- 1-cup breadcrumbs
+- 1 cup breadcrumbs

 - 1/2 cup milk

-Allow the meatballs to cool before serving.
+- Allow the meatballs to cool before serving.

-Note: If you prefer the traditional frying method, you will need to dredge the rolled meatballs lightly in flour making sure to shake off any excess.
+If you prefer the traditional frying method, you will need to dredge the rolled meatballs lightly in flour making sure to shake off any excess.
 Heat olive or vegetable oil and add the meatballs in a single layer.
 Fry until nicely browned on all sides.